 Many people have family law issues which they feel are urgent or an emergency and are asking whether they are able to pursue a remedy in court.
 Many clients are also under the impression that the courts are closed due to COVID-19.
 The courts are not closed, but access to the courts is limited.
-That means that both the Provincial Court of Alberta and the Court of Queen’s Bench are only hearing matters which they deem urgent or an emergency.
+That means that both the Provincial Court of Alberta and the Court of King’s Bench are only hearing matters which they deem urgent or an emergency.

 So which matters meet these definitions?

 The Court of King’s Bench has defined the family matters it will hear as follows:

 Emergency matters, in which serious consequences to persons or harm to property may arise if the hearing does not proceed, or if there is a risk of loss of jurisdiction or expiration of an existing protection or restraining order, including, but not limited to:

 - Orders where there is a risk of violence or immediate harm to one of the parties or a child.